The Ayurvedic Chef

 Fortunately, in the past decade, there has been a growing movement and awareness about nutrition and health, with many people understanding that “Our health is in our own hands” and with the increasing availability of local, organic, unprocessed foods and farmers markets popping up in our communities we have more opportunities to eat correctly.

-Even with all my culinary training and work experience, I was surprised and delighted when I was introduced to the Ayurvedic medical system, which is based on the energetics that surrounds us in nature and explains our universe, environment, individual makeups including the foods, spices, and the herbs we all ingest.
+Even with all my culinary training and work experience, I was surprised and delighted when I was introduced to the Ayurvedic medical system, which is based on the energetics that surrounds us in nature and explains our universe, environment, individual makeups, including the foods, spices, and herbs we all ingest.

-Ayurvedic nutrition considers our constitutions and emphasizes proper nutrition through correct food choices, food combining, and cooking methods.
+Ayurvedic nutrition considers our constitutions and emphasizes proper nutrition through the selection of correct food choices, food combining, and appropriate cooking methods.
 In Ayurveda, all food, drinks, spices, and herbs are categorized according to their taste (sweet, salty, sour, bitter, pungent, and astringent) and the energetic effect on the doshas.
 When choosing foods, it is essential to understand our constitution, so we eat foods with the opposite qualities to ensure a proper balance of the doshas.

 Many of the culinary spices used in Ayurvedic cooking are also medicinal herbs, and cooking with them enhances digestion, absorption, and assimilation.
 Spices also provide a harmonious blend of the six tastes, which should all be present for a balanced meal.